- Religion and Philosophy»

 Romans 14 1-3

 I recently got into a discussion with someone who said that when it says all things, it means you can eat all things including the unclean meats.
 But read verse 2 again.
 This is not about eating unclean meats.
 One person believes they can eat all things, and another eats "herbs".
 It is saying that if one person eats meat and another one does not, don't get onto them for it.
-There is no harm in someone being a vegetarian.
 When it says all things, it means eating all five food groups; dairy, fruit, grain, vegetables and meat.

 Verse 2 contrasts the person who "eats only vegetables" with the one who believes "he may eat all things"— meat as well as vegetables.
 Verse 6 discusses eating vs. not eating and is variously interpreted as referring to fasting (not eating or drinking), vegetarianism (consuming only vegetables) or eating or not eating meat sacrificed to idols.